 Timeline is part of Windows 10’s Task View.
 It shows a history of activities you’ve performed and can even synchronize activities across your PCs.
 You can then easily pick up where you left off.

-This feature is part of Windows 10’s Spring Creators Update.
+This feature is part of Windows 10’s April 2018 Update.
 It can also work with mobile apps if you sign into them with your Microsoft account, so you might see a Word document you opened on your iPhone or Android phone appear in the Timeline on your PC.

 How to Access the Timeline